RosterElf Logo

 Purpose & scope

-Why probation periods exist and who they apply to.
+Why probation periods exist and who and when the policy applies to.

 Policy statement